safinsingh/wxx/posts/promise-race.md

 async function fetchPriceWithTimeout(
 	tickerSymbol: string
 ): Promise<number> {
-	// race the fetcher with some timeout promise
+	// race the fetcher with some timeout promise.
 	// this will ensure that fetchStock resolves in
-	// less than 3000 milliseconds otherwise this
+	// less than 3000 milliseconds; otherwise, the
 	// function will throw an Error
 	const stock = await Promise.race([
 		fetchStock(tickerSymbol),